What is Tennis Elbow?

 Predictably, the side affected is usually associated with handedness, but it can occur in the non-dominant arm.
 Males and Females are affected equally.

 Tennis Elbow Treatment

-Physiotherapy has been shown to be effective in the short and long-term management of tennis elbow.
+Physiotherapy is useful in the short and long-term management of tennis elbow.

 Physiotherapy aims to achieve a:

 There are many ways to achieve these and, following a thorough assessment of your elbow, arm and neck, your physiotherapist will discuss the best strategy for you to use based on your symptoms and your lifestyle.
-Results are typically measured through patient feedback and measurement of pain-free grip strength.
+Results typically increase your pain-free grip strength.

-Physiotherapy treatment can include gentle mobilisation of your neck and elbow joints, electrotherapy, elbow kinesio taping, muscle stretches, neural mobilisations, massage and strengthening.
+Physiotherapy treatment may include gentle mobilisation of your neck and elbow joints.
+Other treatment options available include elbow kinesio taping, muscle stretches, neural mobilisations, massage and strengthening.